Julia: Basic Workflow Recomendations

 $ julia --project=.

 and work in the environment.
 All packages added to Julia in this case are recorded in MyApp instead of .julia/environments/vx.y/.
-Packages in the global environment still will be visible to your project.

 $ cd MyApp